hyperoslo/Aftermath/README.md

 - Focusing on command output instead of actual data
 - Async command handler could confuse the flow

+**P.S.** Even though **Aftermath** is a stateless framework at the moment, we have plans to introduce some sort of optional store(s) for better state management.
+It might be a new feature in v2, keep watching.

 ## Installation

 **Aftermath** is available through [CocoaPods](http://cocoapods.org).
 To install